 If you’re going to be doing some photography in garages, look for camera models that have less noise at higher ISO levels.

-If you’re looking to get into the more commercial aspect of vehicle photography, larger companies will be asking you what megapixel count your camera is.
+Are you looking to get into the more commercial aspect of vehicle photography?
+Larger companies will be asking you what megapixel count your camera is.

 For more commercial work, the Canon 5D and 1Dx series are optimal choices.